c-toolbox/C-Play/docs/docs/settings/window_and_ui.md

 * **Show 3D view at startup** — Automatically open the 3D visualization mode when C-Play launches (default off).
 * **3D view FOV** — The FOV (field of view) of the 3D view, minimum 30 and maximum 150 degrees.
 Default 90 degrees.
+* **Render 3D view as 180-degree fisheye (fulldome)** — Replace the perspective camera of the 3D view with a virtual 180° equidistant fisheye lens centered on the zenith, projecting dome/sphere/plane content onto a flat circular fulldome image.
+While enabled, *3D View FOV* is disabled because the lens angle is fixed at 180°.
+Default off.
+See [Views](/playback/views#fisheye-180-projection-fulldome).
 * **3D view camera position** — Starting X/Y/Z position of the 3D view camera (default 0/0/0).
 Loaded when C-Play starts; orbiting and zooming then move the camera freely until restart.
 * **3D view camera rotation** — Starting X/Y/Z rotation of the 3D view camera in degrees (default 0/0/0).
 Loaded together with the position at startup.
 * **Get current position & rotation** — Button that captures the live 3D view camera pose and saves it as the new startup position/rotation, so you can fix the camera where you have framed it.
 Double-clicking in the 3D view also restores this saved pose.